-To find out for yourself how much you should expect to pay for new ERP system, and to get an estimate of the Return on Investment (ROI) and Total Cost of Ownership (TCO) of a new system, use Acumatica’s ERP cost calculator.
+To find out for yourself the real cost of an ERP system, and to get an estimate of the Return on Investment (ROI) and Total Cost of Ownership (TCO) of a new system, use Acumatica’s ERP cost calculator.
 See the blog ERP ROI Calculator: How to Get a True Return on Investment (ROI) Calculation for more.

 What about the cloud?